apache/accumulo-website/_docs-unreleased/getting-started/clients.md

 config.setMaxMemory(10000000L); // bytes available to batchwriter for buffering mutations

 BatchWriter writer = conn.createBatchWriter("table", config)
 writer.addMutation(mutation);
 writer.close();
 ```

-For more example code, see the [batch writing and scanning example](https://github.com/apache/accumulo-examples/blob/master/docs/batch.md).
+For more example code, see the [batch writing and scanning example][batch].

 ### ConditionalWriter